-NOTAM
+NOTAM and SNOWTAM

 Specify NOTAM procedures.
 The procedures shall clearly specify the responsible persons of the aerodrome and others.
 The aerodrome operator shall include the address and telephone numbers of people responsible for NOTAM.
 The name and contact list can either be referred to Master Contact List or specified in this section.

+[Applicable with effect from 4 November 2021]

+Specify SNOWTAM procedures for issuing runway condition report when the runway is wholly or partly contaminated by standing water, snow, slush, ice or frost, or is wet associated with the clearing or treatment of snow, slush, ice or frost.

 Example:

 The information about matters of an urgent nature affecting the safety of aircraft operations according to (NOTAM Regulations reference) will be issued as a NOTAM.

+The criteria for issuing SNOWTAM to disseminate a runway condition report